Several days ago, I asked if anyone knew the origin of I’ll Tell Ma Mither.

 the boys won’t leave the girls alone!

 They pulled my hair, and they stole my comb

 (but that’s all right, ’til I go home).

 Also, the Rankin Family did a very nice version a while back, I believe.

 Hope this was of use!
 Dani

-This artilce was posted on Sunday, October 9th, 2005 at 12:27 pm and is filed under Children's Songs, Folk Songs, History of Nursery Rhymes, I'll Tell Ma Mither, I'll Tell Me Ma, Irish Folk Songs, Irish Kids Songs, N. Ireland, Scotland, Scottish Children's Songs, Scottish Nursery Rhymes, Songs About Boys and Girls, Songs by Theme.
+This article was posted on Sunday, October 9th, 2005 at 12:27 pm and is filed under Children's Songs, Folk Songs, History of Nursery Rhymes, I'll Tell Ma Mither, I'll Tell Me Ma, Irish Folk Songs, Irish Kids Songs, N. Ireland, Scotland, Scottish Children's Songs, Scottish Nursery Rhymes, Songs About Boys and Girls, Songs by Theme.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.